Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Experiments

 \subsubsection{SMPL estimation and rectification}

-Compared to PyMAF \cite{zhang2021pymaf}, PIXIE \cite{feng2021collaborative} slightly under-performs in terms of CD and Normal metrics.
-As listed in the 4$^{th}$ row of Table \ref{ablation}, although removing the SMPL rectification module does not drastically reduce the numerical results, the visual outcomes produced are observed to lack coordination and are in wrong poses, as exemplified in Fig. \ref{wosmplrefine}.
+Compared to PyMAF \cite{zhang2021pymaf}, PIXIE \cite{feng2021collaborative} (the $3^{rd}$ row) slightly under-performs in terms of CD and Normal metrics.
+As listed in the 4$^{th}$ row of Table \ref{ablation}, although removing the SMPL rectification module does not drastically reduce the numerical results, the head looks rather weird and unnatural, as exemplified in Fig. \ref{wosmplrefine}.

+Moreover, we conducted experiments by replacing the SMPL models used in ICON and ECON with our HaP-rectified SMPL models.
+The modified methods are denoted as \textbf{ICON-S} and \textbf{ECON-S}.
+As shown in Table~\ref{teql3}, a comparison between ICON with ICON-S and ECON with ECON-S reveals that HaP-refined SMPL models can improve the performance of ICON and ECON, demonstrating the effectiveness of SMPL rectification.
+Besides, Table~\ref{teql3} shows that HaP consistently outperforms ICON-S and ECON-S, underscoring the effectiveness of our explicit diffusion-based framework over the implicit function models utilized by ICON and ECON.